gabesouto/my-storage/README.md

     ```

 Now you should have the backend and frontend running locally in separate terminals.
 You can access the application in your browser by visiting `http://localhost:3001`.

+### Running the frontend with the API from vercel(recommended)

+Choosing to run the application this way means that you don't have to nothing besides starting the frontend(as seen below)

+1. Start the development server for the frontend:

+    ```bash
+    npm run dev
+    ```